 You can always pick a new primary care provider for your baby.

-You can easily find a primary care provider for your newborn using our online Find a doctor tool.
-Just visit texaschildrenshealthplan.org/doctor.
+You can easily find a primary care provider for your newborn using our online Find a Provider tool.
+Just visit texaschildrenshealthplan.org/find-a-provider.

 Once you pick out a primary care provider, you should call Member Services at 866-959-2555.
 Be sure to have your baby's member ID number ready.